 Real-World Examples of Hyperinflation

 Zimbabwe offers a relatively recent example of hyperinflation.
-A decade ago, Zimbabwe’s inflation rate stood at a staggering 98% daily inflation rate as the country’s economy went into free fall.
+Just over a decade ago, Zimbabwe’s inflation rate stood at a staggering 98% daily inflation rate as the country’s economy went into free fall.
 That means consumer prices doubled on a daily basis.

-Today, the Zimbabwe dollar is no longer in circulation, as the country continues to struggle with the issues that often lead to hyperinflation, such as an increased money supply, political corruption, and a major decline in economic activity.
-Unable to use its own currency, Zimbabwe now relies on foreign currencies like the US dollar and South Africa’s rand as a medium of currency exchange.
+Today, the Zimbabwe dollar is very weak, as the country continues to struggle with the issues that often lead to hyperinflation, such as an increased money supply, political corruption, and a major decline in economic activity.

 Even historically stable country economies have experienced hyperinflation.